Jump to content

 Limit cross contamination issues

-Sticking your sample onto carbon pad that is already sitting on a pin stub is a very fast way to get started - but it is not a very clever one.
+Sticking your sample onto a carbon pad that is already sitting on a pin stub is a very fast way to get started - but not a clever one.
 Using old carbon pads has many disadvantages:

 • You don't know what kind of samples have already been mounted so once your sample has been contact with an old carbon pad, it should be regarded as contaminated with anything.